← Back to Collection

 • Status: Held

-• Tags: Alignment Trial; Production Trial; Unnumbered Alignment Trial; Multi-layer Alignment Trial; Pre-numbering Trial Impression; Sheet-margin Trial Impression; Printing Error; Alignment Error; 1948 100 Yuan Underprint; 1948 100 Yuan Ploughing and Factory Underprint; Inverted 1948 100 Yuan Underprint; Inverted Ploughing and Factory Underprint; 1948 100 Yuan Reverse Underprint; Blue 100 Yuan Underprint; Blue 100-denomination Underprint; Blue Security Underprint; 100 Yuan Security Underprint; Displaced 1948 100 Yuan Underprint; Displaced Blue 100 Yuan Underprint; Displaced Production Printing; Production-stage Printing Anomaly; Lower Margin Printing; No Serial Number; Pick Unlisted; 100 Yuan; Red Ship; Ploughing and Factory; Cargo Vessel; Industrial Harbor; Oversized Sheet Margin; Printer Guide Marks; First Series Renminbi; Shanghai Banknote Printing Plant; Banknote Printing; Production-stage Material; Printing Alignment; Background Impression Alignment; Security Printing Layer; Color Registration Marks; Untrimmed Sheet Margin; Pre-numbering Stage; People's Bank of China; Chinese Monetary History; Early People's Republic of China; Renminbi Monetary Consolidation; Postwar China; Security Printing History; Public Finance History; History; China; 1949; 1948; Pick number 831b; Pick number 807a; Ungraded; Museum Grade; R9 Extremely Rare
+• Tags: Alignment Trial; Production Trial; Unnumbered Alignment Trial; Multi-layer Alignment Trial; Pre-numbering Trial Impression; Sheet-margin Trial Impression; Printing Error; Alignment Error; 1948 100 Yuan Underprint; 1948 100 Yuan Ploughing and Factory Underprint; Inverted 1948 100 Yuan Underprint; Inverted Ploughing and Factory Underprint; 1948 100 Yuan Reverse Underprint; Blue 100 Yuan Underprint; Blue 100-denomination Underprint; Blue Security Underprint; 100 Yuan Security Underprint; Displaced 1948 100 Yuan Underprint; Displaced Blue 100 Yuan Underprint; Displaced Production Printing; Production-stage Printing Anomaly; Lower Margin Printing; No Serial Number; Pick Unlisted; 100 Yuan; Red Ship; Ploughing and Factory; Cargo Vessel; Industrial Harbor; Oversized Sheet Margin; Printer Guide Marks; First Series Renminbi; Shanghai Banknote Printing Plant; Banknote Printing; Production-stage Material; Printing Alignment; Background Impression Alignment; Security Printing Layer; Color Registration Marks; Untrimmed Sheet Margin; Pre-numbering Stage; People's Bank of China; Chinese Monetary History; Early People's Republic of China; Renminbi Monetary Consolidation; Postwar China; Security Printing History; Public Finance History; History; China; 1949; 1948; Pick number 831b; Pick number 807a; Unique; Museum Grade; R9 Extremely Rare

 Description and research notes

-The defining feature on the face is the inverted 1948 100 Yuan Ploughing and Factory underprint beneath the 1949 Red Ship face.
-The visible 1948 date, 100 Yuan denomination elements, scroll ornaments, and border structure match the reverse design of the 1948 100 Yuan Ploughing and Factory type.
-These are not stains, ink transfer, or random press marks.
-They are structured printed banknote elements from an earlier 100 Yuan impression beneath the later Red Ship printing.
+Its defining feature is the inverted 1948 100 Yuan Ploughing and Factory impression beneath the later Red Ship face.
+The visible 1948 date, denomination elements, scroll ornaments, and border structure correspond to the reverse of the earlier 100 Yuan type.
+Because the earlier impression is rotated 180 degrees, parts of its design remain visible through lighter areas of the later Red Ship printing.

 Actions